twilio-labs/paste/.changeset/perfect-lobsters-beam.md

 '@twilio-paste/core': patch
 ---

-[Combobox] Refine typings for Multiselect Combobox.
+[Combobox] Refine typings and styling for group options for Multiselect Combobox.